fuse-box/fuse-box/docs/bundle.md

 ## Producer

 A parent configuration called `Producer`.
 It's where we define global configuration for all bundles.
-Some of the options, however, cannot be changed like `homeDir` and/or `output`.
+Some of the options, however, cannot be changed like `homeDir` and ... or `output`.

 ```js
 const {FuseBox, EnvPlugin, CSSPlugin, UglifyJSPlugin} = require("fuse-box");